Baddha Konasana: Description

 From sitting position with both the legs outstretched forward, hands by the sides, palms resting on the ground, fingers together pointing forward, the legs are hinged at the knees so the soles of the feet meet.
 The legs are grasped at the ankles and folded more until the heels reach the perineum.
 The knees move down to the ground, and with practice reach there; the body is erect and the gaze in front.
 The asana is held before coming back to the starting position.
 The thighs are stretched with care.
 When used for meditation, the hands are placed in Anjali mudra (prayer position) in front of the chest.

 The pose strongly opens hip and groin, and is one of the few yoga asanas that can be practiced comfortably soon after eating, except for the forward-bending variation with the head on the floor.
-It is claimed in Light on Yoga, citing Grantly Dick Reed's Childbirth Without Fear, that the pose is beneficial to pregnant women, as regular practice reduces pain during delivery.
+It is claimed in Light on Yoga, citing Grantly Dick-Read's Childbirth Without Fear, that the pose is beneficial to pregnant women, as regular practice reduces pain during delivery.
 If there is a groin or knee injury, the knees must be supported on folded blankets.